 To view art is to taste it.
 Move around, talk to it, feel it, taste it, smell it, smile and enjoy the experience.

-Tell stories and Have fun
+Tell stories and have fun

-Context then heavy crop.
+First context, design, story then heavy crop.
 Burst shots hand held, rarely have time for a tripod.
 I seek shapes within shapes and reflections to build the story.

 I love texture and macro photography, it creates a new world, has new dimensions - both micro and astronomical.

 I use Sony full-frame DSLRs.

 I "draw" the image and artifacts with Gesso (acrylic) or light watercolour.
 If the shapes don't finally match - then there are echos / reinforcement / empathy or shadows.

 I usually mix colours on the canvas / paper and sometimes create extravagant "drop-sheet" backdrops.

 With everything still wet,I paint the main shapes and build up the layers, line, form, shade and colour designs.

 The tools large paint brushes and brooms to paint scrapers.
 And a lot of finger work.